heala-io/heala-handbook/README.md

 ### Mission
 <hr>

-Heala is a platform that bridges the gap between the average person and healthcare.
-We bring health services to users in the comfort of their home by providing them access to Doctors, Hospitals and Diagnostic Centres all from their device.
+Heala is a digital platform that allows stakeholders in the Healthcare ecosystem to interact and exchange value.
+These interactions are between end users (Patients) and Healthcare Providers (Hospitals, Dental Clinics, Optical Clinics), HMOs, Diagnostic centers, and Pharmacies.

 ### Principles
 <hr>